vktr274/cnn-affect-recognition/README.md

 ## Models

-We decided to implement each ResNet model in Tensorflow and choose the best performing model as our final model.
+We decided to implement each ResNet model in Tensorflow with Python 3.7 and choose the best performing model as our final model.
 The models are based on the [Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385) paper by Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun (2015).
 The models are implemented in the [`src/resnets.py`](./src/resnets.py) file.
+Requirements should be installed using the `requirements.txt` file.

 We used the following ResNet models: